What is Pattern 83?

 These ideas would go on to inspire much of the tactics and equipment used in the Global War on Terror, as well as a remake here on Kommandostore.

-Chest Rig Overview — Click The Icons To Learn More
+Overview - Click To Learn More

-The signature 'X-harness' draws off of earlier chest rigs such as the Chicom, but still retains modern relevance.
+The signature 'X-harness' draws off of earlier chest rigs such as the Chicom but still retains modern relevance.

 The padded harness holds the load close to your body, supporting it with your upper back muscles instead of just your shoulders.